Find out what you need to know before you visit us, including our opening times, document retrieval times, what to bring and how to reach us.

 Some short stay accommodation is available on campus.

-See the University's Bed & Breakfast pages for information.
+See the University's Bed and Breakfast pages for information.

 Please report to the main Library Reception on arrival to obtain a visitor’s entry ticket.
 Scan this at the accessible entry gate on the gate line to be let through.
 A member of staff will open the gate for you on exit.